farzanapasha/PROG8850Week2-3/README.md

 # PROG8850Template
-environment with python, node and docker
+environment with mysql, python, node and docker

 TLDR;